-Madeline Hung is a Program Associate at MSI Integrity.
+Madeline Hung is the Research Coordinator at MSI Integrity.
 Most recently, Madeline was an intern in Oxfam America’s Private Sector Department where she conducted research and evaluation for the Behind the Brands campaign.
 She also served three years as a Patient Advocate and Team Coordinator for Health Leads USA, a non-profit organization that connects underserved patients to community resources such as housing and food assistance.
 Madeline graduated with a B.A. in Social Studies from Harvard College, magna cum laude and Phi Beta Kappa.
 An Edmond J. Safra Undergraduate Ethics fellow, Madeline’s senior thesis utilized group agency theory to argue for the expansion of corporate liability for international human rights abuses.
 She speaks Spanish and French, and has completed medical and civil works service projects in Mexico, Cambodia, and India.

 Tyler Giannini is a Clinical Professor of Law and directs the Human Rights Program and International Human Rights Clinic at Harvard Law School (HLS).
 He is an expert on human rights and the environment, business and human rights, and Alien Tort Statute litigation as well as Burma and South Africa.
 Prior to coming to HLS in 2004, he was a founder and director of EarthRights International, an organization at the forefront of efforts to link human rights and environmental protection.
 He was a 1995 Echoing Green Fellow and is currently an advisor to the HLS Public Service Venture Fund.
 Tyler holds a J.D. and M.A. from the University of Virginia, where he was a member of the law review.
 He is a member of the Virginia State Bar and speaks Thai.